gnolang/gno/docs/gno-infrastructure/setting-up-a-faucet.md

 }
 ```

-By default, this will send the maximum allwoed amount to the address, as specified
+By default, this will send the maximum allowed amount to the address, as specified
 in the `config.toml` file under the `send_amount` field.
 A request can also be made with a
 specific amount of `ugnot`: